Revolution Medicines Announces - GuruFocus.com

-REDWOOD CITY, Calif., March 01, 2023 (GLOBE NEWSWIRE) -- Revolution Medicines, Inc. ( RVMD), a clinical-stage oncology company developing targeted therapies for RAS-addicted cancers, today announced that it has commenced an underwritten public offering to sell up to $300 million of shares of its common stock.
+REWOOD CITY, Calif., March 02, 2023 (GLOBE NEWSWIRE) -- Revolution Medicines, Inc. ( RVMD), a clinical-stage oncology company developing targeted therapies for RAS-addicted cancers, today announced the pricing of its underwritten public offering of 13,636,364 shares of common stock at a public offering price of $22.00 per share, before underwriting discounts and commissions.
 All of the shares of common stock are being offered by Revolution Medicines.
-In addition, Revolution Medicines intends to grant the underwriters a 30-day option to purchase up to an additional $45 million of shares of common stock.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+In addition, Revolution Medicines has granted the underwriters a 30-day option to purchase up to an additional 2,045,454 shares of common stock at the public offering price, less underwriting discounts and commissions.
+The gross proceeds from the offering, before deducting underwriting discounts and commissions and other offering expenses payable by Revolution Medicines, are expected to be $300.0 million, excluding any exercise of the underwriters’ option to purchase additional shares.
+The offering is expected to close on March 7, 2023, subject to customary closing conditions.

 J.P.
-Morgan, TD Cowen, SVB Securities and Guggenheim Securities are acting as joint book-running managers for the proposed offering.
+Morgan, TD Cowen, SVB Securities and Guggenheim Securities are acting as the joint book-running managers for the offering.
 UBS Investment Bank is acting as lead manager.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.